 adelphi – expert in vulnerability assessments in Germany

-The German Strategy for Adaptation to Climate Change, adopted by the federal government in 2008, calls for the assessment of German vulnerability every five to seven years. adelphi published one vulnerability assessment on behalf of the Federal Environment Agency back in 2015, and has been commissioned to lead the Climate Impact and Vulnerability Assessment for the years 2018 to 2021, which will be published in 2021.
+The German Strategy for Adaptation to Climate Change, adopted by the federal government in 2008, calls for the assessment of German vulnerability every five to seven years. adelphi published one vulnerability assessment on behalf of the Federal Environment Agency back in 2015, and has been commissioned to lead the Climate Impact and Vulnerability Assessment for the years 2018 to 2021, which was published in June 2021.
 In addition, adelphi developed a guideline for climate impact and vulnerability assessments aimed at federal and state authorities.
 The guideline is, among other things, a collection of existing conceptual and methodological approaches to enable independent assessments at the regional and national level.

 Currently in focus: Heavy rain and its impact in Germany